SMEETT/template-vite-routify-ts-smui/README.md

 | serve   | serve build         |
 | check   | check for TS-errors |
 | prepare | build SMUI-Theme    |

-## Introduction

-I am not an expert on Vite.
-If you see ways to improve this template please feel very welcome to contribute.

-The TypeScript support is limited.
-There are currently no Types installed for Routify or SMUI.
-I am just getting started with TS and have to investigate more.
-Any help much appreciated!

 ## What Material Design Components are available?